Shopify/polaris/polaris.shopify.com/content/foundations/design/typography/index.md

 ![An illustration of letters constructed from lego blocks](/images/foundations/design/typography/text-featured@2x.png)

-## Principles
+## Working with typography

 ![A series of three illustrations representing the principles make it readable, make it adaptable, reinforce the message](/images/foundations/design/typography/text-principles@2x.png)

-### 1. Make it readable
+### 1. Make it scannable

-Help merchants understand content quickly by considering how to display and apply text within a page.
+Align long-form text to match the direction of the language it's written in.
+For most languages, that means the majority of text should be left-aligned.

-### 2. Make it adaptable
+### 2. Adjust text based on screen size

-Design in a way that works for a wide range of audiences, browsers, and mobile devices.
+Large headings may need to become smaller and important body text may need to be larger on smaller screens.

-### 3. Reinforce the message
+### 3. Create visual hierarchy

-Use font weight, size, and color to help establish clear hierarchy and guide merchant’s eyes.
+Pair font weight, size, and color together to create hierarchy.
+Use a lighter color or font-size to de-emphasize secondary content.

 ---